jnvsor/screencap/README.md

     Sets the audio input format to pulseaudio
   * `-name "name"`
     Sets the audio recorder name.
 This lets you change input volumes individually in mixers like `pavucontrol`.
+  * `-channel_layout "stereo"`
+    FFmpeg complains that it has to guess if I leave this out.
   * `-i "mumbo.jumbo"`
     The audio input device as shown in `pactl list short sources` You may add other options to this array as well (Such as changing the amount of audio channels per input)